huggingface/hub-docs/docs/hub/spaces-sdks-docker-first-demo.md

 5. Grant permissions to the right directories

 As discussed in the [Permissions Section](./spaces-sdks-docker#permissions), the container runs with user ID 1000.
 That means that the Space might face permission issues.
-For example, `transformers` downloads and caches the models in the path under the `HUGGINGFACE_HUB_CACHE` path.
+For example, `transformers` downloads and caches the models in the path under the `HF_HOME` path.
 The easiest way to solve this is to create a user with righ permissions and use it to run the container application.
 We can do this by adding the following lines to the `Dockerfile`.

 ```Dockerfile
 # Switch to the "user" user